yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 ## 8. Test PostgreSQL-compatible YSQL API

-Connect to the cluster using the `ysqlsh` utility that comes pre-bundled in the `bin` directory.
+Connect to the cluster using the YSQL shell (`ysqlsh`) that comes pre-bundled in the `bin` directory.
-If you need to try `ysqlsh` from a different node, you can download `ysqlsh` using instructions documented [here](../../../admin/ysqlsh/).
+If you need to try `ysqlsh` from a different node, you can download `ysqlsh` using instructions documented [here](../../../../admin/ysqlsh/).

 From any node, execute the following command.